-- rapid speech that does not pause for others to speak
+- rapid speech without pause for others

 - not being able to speak fast enough to keep up with thoughts